 What is open innovation?
 And Why is it important?

-The Closed versus Open Innovation model
+Closed versus Open Innovation Model

-Benefits of the Open Innovation Model
+Why the Open Innovation Model Matters

 - The closed innovation model assumes that internal resources are needed to produce the most innovative ideas to lead the market.
 On the other hand, open innovation depends on utilising internal and external ideas and merging them.